zeroc-ice/freeze/cpp/BuildInstructionsWindows.md

 ### Third-Party Libraries

-Freeze uses [Berkeley DB][2] as its underlying database and requires Berkeley DB version 5.3 (the recommended version is 5.3.28).
+Freeze relies on [Oracle Berkeley DB][2] as its datastore.

-You do not need to build Berkeley DB yourself, as ZeroC supplies [Nuget][3] packages.
+The Freeze build system for Windows automatically downloads and installs [Nuget][3] and Nuget packages for Berkeley DB when you build Freeze for C++.

-The Freeze build system for Windows downloads and installs Nuget and these Nuget packages when you build Freeze for C++.
-The third-party packages are installed in the ``freeze/cpp/msbuild/packages`` folder.
+These packages are installed in `freeze\cpp\msbuild\packages`.

 ## Building Freeze for C++